gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Essentials

-Our information society relies on effective cryptography, such that we know with high probability, that
+Our information society relies on effective cryptography, such that we know with high probability,
 - who we are talking to (authenticity),
 - no one else knows what we were talking (confidentiality), and
 - we received the messages that we sent each other (integrity).